 - Paper Airplanes — Paper airplanes were thrown, by people in many countries and many walks of life.

 - Welcome, Goodbye — The traditional Welcome, Welcome Speech and the traditional Goodbye, Goodbye Speech were each delivered by Jean Berko Gleason, who strove to maintain the standard for what welcome speeches and goodbye speeches should be.

 Normally, we fund the ceremony almost entirely from ticket revenues, plus a few small amounts from generous donors.
 But in the Covid-19 pandemic years 2020, 2021, and 2022 there are no theater tickets, and so no ticket revenues.
 Our expenses are lower (no theater rental!), but still substantial.
 If you or your organization would like to help, please donate to the Ig.

 THE IG INFORMAL LECTURES

 In the Ig Informal Lectures, the new winners will explain, if they can, what they did and why they did it.

-Normally the lectures happen at MIT, two days after the Ig Nobel Prize ceremony.
-But in this pandemic year, they will happen online only, one at a time.
-The schedule will be announced here.
+WHEN/WHERE: Normally the lectures happen at MIT, two days after the Ig Nobel Prize ceremony.
+But in this pandemic year, they are happening online only.
+We will post videos of the lectures here (and on YouTube), adding one at a time.

 SUBSCRIBE TO THE IG EVENTS MAILING LIST